gruntwork-io/docs/_docs-sources/library/getting-started/setting-up.md

 ### Installation
 Terraform is supported on Mac (x86 and Apple Silicon), Windows, and Linux.
 To learn how to install for your specific OS, follow the guide to [install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-cli) on the Hashicorp website.

-If you need multiple versions of Terraform installed, [tfenv](https://github.com/tfutils/tfenv#installation) is a tool for managing and using multiple versions of Terraform.
-It was inspired by similar tools `rbenv` for Ruby versions and `pyenv` for Python.
+If you need multiple versions of Terraform installed, [mise](https://github.com/jdx/mise) is a tool that can be used for managing and using multiple versions of Terraform.

 ### Learn more
 If you’re new to Terraform, we recommend starting with learning about Terraform’s [configuration language](https://developer.hashicorp.com/terraform/language) then familiarizing yourself with the basics of [provisioning infrastructure](https://developer.hashicorp.com/terraform/cli/run) using Terraform.